Spectro-temporal unitary transformations for coherent modulation: design trade-offs and practical considerations: Introduction

 At the same time, the optical loss of conventional IQ modulators is exacerbated by the nonlinear MZM response and high peak to average power ratio of typical $M$-ary QAM coherent signals.
 In particular, aggressive pulse shaping and probabilistic constellation shaping to achieve maximum spectral efficiency often results in modulation losses in excess of 25~dB.
 This problem may become critical in future transceivers as bandwidths approach 1~THz since the required optical power to overcome shot noise at these bandwidths is unachievable by a single integrated laser source and would dominate the transceiver power budget.
 Furthermore, the deployment of hollow-core fibers in future networks may allow linear operation at high transmitter output powers to maximise fiber capacity and reach, further necessitating high transceiver output power~\cite{liu2018nonlinearity,poggiolini2022opportunities}.

 An alternative modulation scheme based on multiple cascaded stages of phase modulators and dispersive elements has been proposed and demonstrated~\cite{thiel2017programmable,mazur2019optical}, as shown in Fig.~\ref{experiment_setup}(b).
 The scheme achieves amplitude modulation by redistributing light temporally rather than switching, and is both theoretically lossless and unconstrained by the bandwidth of the constituent phase modulators.
-It has been further shown that this scheme can be operated in real time~\cite{saxena2023performance} and can modulate different wavelengths (whether from a frequency comb or individual lasers) independently without a mux/demux.
+It has been further shown that this scheme can be operated in real time~\cite{saxena2023performance} and can modulate different wavelengths independently without a mux/demux.
 The lossless nature of the scheme also makes it particularly attractive for temporal mode sorting in quantum information processing~\cite{ashby2020temporal}.

 This paper explores the hardware requirements to implement this scheme in a coherent transmitter through numerical simulations as an extension of our conference paper~\cite{deakinofc2025}.
-In section 2 we describe in detail the theoretical basis for arbitrary waveform generation using spectro-temporal unitary transformations under given hardware constraints, and describe the multi-objective optimisation procedure used in this paper and derives the required gradient functions.
+In section 2 we describe in detail the theoretical basis for arbitrary waveform generation using spectro-temporal unitary transformations under given hardware constraints, describe the multi-objective optimisation procedure used in this paper and derive the required gradient functions.
 Section 3 presents results that estimate the theoretical limits of these transformations and explores design trade-offs, while section 4 examines how practical limitations and implementation errors degrade the achievable SDR.